Carbonyl α-substitution reaction: Acidity of α-hydrogen atoms: enolate ion formation

-Many types of carbonyl compounds, including aldehydes, ketones, esters, thioesters, acids, and amides, can be converted into enolate ions by reaction with LDA.
+Many types of carbonyl compounds, including aldehydes, ketones, esters, thioesters, carboxylic acids, and amides, can be converted into enolate ions by reaction with LDA.
 Note that nitriles, too, are acidic and can be converted into enolate-like anions (referred to as nitrile anions).

 When a hydrogen atom is flanked by two carbonyl groups, its acidity is enhanced even more.
 This enhanced acidity of β-dicarbonyl compounds is due to the stabilization of the resultant enolate ions by delocalization of the negative charge over both carbonyl groups.